Contraception advice

 • Vasectomy (for male partners) — simple outpatient procedure

-When considering these permanent options, it's important to also take into account the cost implications, as both female sterilisation and vasectomy can involve significant financial expenses.
+When considering these permanent options it’s important to also think about the cost implications as both female sterilisation and vasectomy can be expensive.

 Natural Methods